cristibercea/C-Programming/README.md

 # C-Programming
-- Projects are made with CodeBlocks IDE, v20.03
+- Projects were made with CodeBlocks IDE, v20.03